ahnpj/peterahn/README.md

 ## Technical Experience

 Much of my learning comes from building, breaking, and analyzing small environments on my own: Windows and Linux VMs, Sysmon and event logs, Wireshark captures, Splunk instances, Python scripts for parsing or filtering data, and command-line tooling.
-I like understanding how something behaves both when it works and when it’s being misused—that contrast is where security gets interesting.
+I like understanding how something behaves both when it works and when it’s being misused.
+That contrast is where security gets interesting.

 ---